Mack34021/ip/README.md

 Syntax: "find &lt;string>"

 Description: Searches through all tasks in system for any task with a &lt;name> that contains the string.
-Returns a list of all such tasks to terminal
+Returns a list of all such tasks to terminal.

+NOTE: The index of results of this command will not neccessarily be the same as their actual index in the database. e.g. in the example below, "read book" may not actually be at index 1.
 Example:
 ```
   ____________User____________